auth0/docs/articles/quickstart/spa/angular-next/02-calling-an-api.md

 ## Make an API Call

-With your app module configured with the HTTP interceptor from the Angular SDK, calls you make to the Auth0 Management API will have a valid access token specified in the `Authorization` header.
+With your app module configured with the HTTP interceptor from the Angular SDK, calls you make to the Auth0 Management API will have the appropriate access token specified in the `Authorization` header.
 Let's use this as an example for showing user metadata.

 Consider the following component that displays user profile information: